 - The patient agrees that they will not seek pain medication at night, on weekends, holidays or prior to next visit.

-- (Does this mean a patient can’t take pain medication at these times?, Go to an ER for an emergency?
-Or see their PCP as instructed in other numbered items?)
+- (Does this mean a patient can’t take pain medication at these times?,

 - The patient agrees not to obtain pain medication from any other physician or emergency room or other person.